semantifyit/instant-annotator/README.md

 ### How does it work?

-The Instant-Annotator uses so-called domainspecifications.
+The Instant-Annotator uses so-called domain specifications.
 Those are customisable restrictions on [schema.org](schema.org) types and its properties.
 Those domain specifications provide the information of required and optional fields, as well as the ranges of schema.org properties.

 # Adding The Instant-Annotator To Your Website